christophediericx/ArduinoDriver/README.md

 The protocol supports:
 * Handshaking and version negotation
-* High speed communication (baud rate: 115200)
+* High speed communication
-* Fault tolerance and error correction (Fletcher 16 checksums)
+* Fault tolerance and error correction (fletcher-16 checksums)
 * Automated deployment of the listener code to the Arduino

 ### ArduinoUploader (library) ###

-The *ArduinoUploader* library talks to the Arduino's bootloader directly through a dialect of the STK-500 protocol in order to flash the devices memory with the contents of an Intel HEX file.
+The *ArduinoUploader* library talks to the Arduino's bootloader directly through a dialect of the STK-500 protocol in order to flash the memory on the device with the contents of an Intel HEX file.

 The solution comes with a seperate **ArduinoSketchUploader** command line utility which can be used to upload compiled sketch programs to the Arduino directly without requiring interaction from the Arduino IDE or AVRDude.